-A. That can happen because some games cannot run natively under Linux distributions, but you can always install an emulator like Wine to help solve this problem.
-We have a guide about installing Steam on Wine here that might also help you get your favorite titles running smoothly as well
+That can happen because some games cannot run natively under Linux distributions, but you can always install an emulator like Wine to help solve this problem.
+We have a guide about installing Steam on Wine here that might also help you get your favorite titles running smoothly as well.

-A. In that case, you can always use Synergy to share your mouse and keyboard with another computer.
+In that case, you can always use Synergy to share your mouse and keyboard with another computer.
 It will work on any operating system, so it is compatible regardless of what you are currently using!
-You can find more information here to get started
+You can find more information here to get started.

 Linux has come a long way since its humble beginnings.
 It’s now one of the most secure operating systems on the market.
 Linux is also more efficient than Windows or Mac OSX.
 It means that your computer should boot up faster and require fewer resources for running tasks.
 Suppose you’re looking for an alternative to these popular operating systems.
 In that case, we recommend checking out our list of the 5 best Linux Android emulators and why switching over might make sense in some cases.
 If you have any questions about this topic, feel free to reach out below!